VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

 }
 ```

-**The dynamic type of a tuple variable is just the underlying ValueType.**
+**The dynamic type of a tuple variable is just the underlying ValueTuple.**

 Essentially the "tuple" part of these types, including their element names, is a compile-time decoration that compiler understands, uses and propagates through expressions.